mpvnet-player/mpv.net/README.md

 ### Changelog

+### 3.5 (2019-??-??)

+- when the main windows gets activated and the clipboard content starts with http mpv.net will ask to play the URL, previously this was restricted to YouTube URLs

 ### 3.4 (2019-05-03)

 - new feature added to manage file associations from within the app.
 It can be found in the menu at: Tools > Manage...
 [Default Binding](https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/inputConf.txt#L149)